Saibot393/Rideable/README.md

 - Familiar riding: to allow familiars to ride their master (familiars will be placed on their masters corners)
 - Familiar riding position: to set the corner familiars will be positioned first
 - Grappling: to allow tokens to grapple one another
+- Apply "Grappled" effect to: apply a system dependent effect on grappled tokens
 - Prevent enemy riding: to stop tokens from riding enemy tokens (GMs ignore this setting)
 - Adjust rider size: to reduce the size of riders should their size be greater or equal to the size of the ridden token
 - Rider movement default setting: to set the default Rider movement behaviour for new players
+- Mount button deefault position: to set the world default position for the mount button
 #### Client:
 - Rider movement: to decide what shall happen if a rider tries to move while still being mounted, either dismount the rider, stop the movement or move the ridden token
+- Mount button position: to set the position of the mount button or disable it
 - Message popups: to activate some popups on certain actions
 - Own message popups only: to only show message popups from tokens you control
 #### Tokens (separate tab):